 And so ska punk combines the sound of ska with the fast, cutting rhythms of punk, often adding a horn section.
 It started developing in England in the late ’70’s with bands like The Clash, Madness and the Specials.
 Eventually this music made its way across the pond and influenced bands like Sublime and Boston’s own Mighty Mighty Bosstones.

-One of the most successful ska punk outfits has been a band from Berkeley, California, Rancid.
-Some of their songs are 1 1/2 minutes, few longer than 2 minutes or so.
+One of the most successful ska-punk outfits has been a band from Berkeley, California, Rancid.
+(Pictured above).
+Some of their songs are 1 1/2 minutes, a few longer than 2 minutes or so.
 One of my favorites is “Time Bomb.”

 Black coat, white shoes, black hat, Cadillac.
 Yeah